 Acoustic Guitar Body Shapes and Sizes Explained

-- 0 (pronounced as letter “o,” also known as “concert”)
+- 0 (pronounced as the letter “o,” often referred to as “concert”)

 - 00 (double-o or “grand concert”)

 - OM (or “orchestra model”) or even the larger Grand Orchestra

 - Auditorium and Grand Auditorium

 - Classical Guitar or “Spanish,” a common choice for flamenco players